Acquiring high-resolution time stamps

 The High Precision Event Timer (HPET) was developed jointly by Intel and Microsoft to meet the timing requirements of multimedia and other time-sensitive applications.
+Unlike the TSC, which is a per-processor resource, the HPET is a shared, platform-wide resource, though a system may have multiple HPETs.
 HPET support has been in Windows since Windows Vista, and Windows 7 and Windows 8 Hardware Logo certification requires HPET support in the hardware platform.

 Arm-based platforms do not have a TSC, HPET, or PM clock as there is on Intel- or AMD-based platforms.
 Instead, Arm processors provide the Generic Timer (sometimes called the Generic Interval Timer, or GIT) which contains a System Counter register (for example, CNTVCT_EL0).
 The Generic Timer System Counter is a fixed-frequency platform-wide time source.
 It begins at zero at start-up and increases at a high rate.
 In Armv8.6 or higher, this is defined as exactly 1 GHz, but should be determined by reading the clock frequency register which is set by early boot firmware.
 For more details, see the chapter "The Generic Timer in AArch64 state" in "Arm Architecture Reference Manual for A-profile architecture" (DDI 0487).

 Cycle Counter (Arm)